Synthetic multi-inversion time magnetic resonance images for visualization of subcortical structures

 \subsection{Overview}

-Figure~\ref{f:model_diagram} provides an overview of SyMTIC, which can be summarized as consisting of four steps: harmonization and imputation of out-of-domain images using HACA3~\cite{zuo2022haca3}~(Fig.~\ref{f:model_diagram}A), in-domain images input to the U-Net model~(Fig.~\ref{f:model_diagram}B), synthesis of the T$_1$ and PD parameter maps~(Fig.~\ref{f:model_diagram}C), and application of imaging equations~(Fig.~\ref{f:model_diagram}D) to generate multi-TI images.
-We note that this framework pertains solely to the inference phase, and a distinct setup is employed during the training phase to estimate the parameter maps.
-Harmonization and imputation are only used when the images are out-of-domain or there is a missing image contrast~(e.g., no acquired FLAIR).
+Figure~\ref{f:model_diagram} provides an overview of SyMTIC, which can be summarized as consisting of three steps: in-domain images input to the U-Net model~(Fig.~\ref{f:model_diagram}A), synthesis of the $T1$ and $\rho$ parameter maps~(Fig.~\ref{f:model_diagram}B), and application of imaging equations~(Fig.~\ref{f:model_diagram}C) to generate multi-TI images.
+During training, paired MPRAGE and FGATIR images were used to estimate the ground truth parameter maps.
 In the following sections, we discuss our data, preprocessing steps, imaging equations, synthesis model training, and test time harmonization and imputation.